smarttransit-ai/transit-gym/README.md

 ## Step 1.
 Install package

+Optional : create a virtual environment
+Install required python packages from requirements.txt

 Navigate to /transit-gym/src, create a python venv (or use install for all environments).
 Use the command "***pip install .***" to install the package into your environment. python >= 3.6 required for dependencies to work.

 Install required python packages from requirements.txt